ximera239/ximera239.github.io/_posts/2014-07-11-using-zookeeper-to-store-configuration-files.md

 // And close it
 client.close()</pre>

-And so you have centralized storage for configurations.
+And now you have a centralized storage for configurations.

  [1]: http://curator.apache.org/